UTSCC09/project-fullstackarmy/Data and Charts Plan.md

 2. What are the rates of vaccination (/100 people) over time by income/countries/continents/world?
 3. What does the vaccine distribution between countries/continents look like?

+### Who will be using this?

+When will we reach heard immunation?

+why are some ages

+critical time markers for the vaccination rates when new variates came out

 ### Chart Data & Configuration

 1. What shares of population received the doses by countries/continents/world?